Nine out of 10 PSNI officers complain of low morale, conference hears

 “They are bankrupt, heartless, maniacs, politically irrelevant and deserving only of our condemnation,” he said.

-He also referred to the loyalist murder of Ian Ogle in east Belfast, and the New IRA murder of Lyra McKee in Derry, saying the community and the police “want to see an end to all terrorist groups”.
+He also referred to the loyalist murder of Ian Ogle in east Belfast and the New IRA murder of Lyra McKee in Derry and said the community and the police “want to see an end to all terrorist groups”.

-As political negotiations continue at Stormont, Mr Lindsay deplored the lack of political movement.

-“If politicians are to rebuild public trust and confidence, then they will have to move from narrow, sectional demands and instead consider the greater societal good.”
-The conference was held at the La Mon Hotel on the outskirts of east Belfast.
+“If politicians are to rebuild public trust and confidence, then they will have to move from narrow, sectional demands and instead consider the greater societal good,” he said at the La Mon Hotel on the outskirts of east Belfast.

-“Settle your differences inside Stormont and not outside it.
-It’s time to end shrill megaphone voices [AND]what passes as local political engagement.
+He urged, “Settle your differences inside Stormont and not outside it.
+It’s time to end shrill megaphone voices for what passes as local political engagement.
 Deliver what people want and what policing and society needs.”

 Mr Lindsay also told delegates that the latest Police Federation workforce survey found that 92 per cent officers believed that morale in the PSNI was low.